 Articles

-How to construct an effective kick-chase game Posted 6 months ago
+How to construct an effective kick-chase game Posted about 1 year ago

 Cumbrian head coach Steve Borthwick has just led England to the respectability of a World Cup semi-final.
 Nothing looked less likely after England’s insipid performances in the 2023 Six Nations and World Cup warm-up matches.
 In fact, he is quite used to pulling rabbits out of hats, because he performed the same trick at the Leicester Tigers club.